wdawson/okta.github.io/_source/_posts/2018-03-01-develop-microservices-jhipster-oauth.md

 export SECURITY_OAUTH2_CLIENT_CLIENT_SECRET="{clientSecret}"
 ```

+If you want to make Okta settings the default, you can add `source ~/.okta.env` to `~/.bashrc` (or `~/.zshrc`).

 If you're hard-coding your Okta settings in `application.yml`, make sure you update your settings in the blog and store apps too.
 If you're using environment variable, you don't need to make any changes.

 **TIP:** If you're using Protractor and want to run your tests against Okta, you'll need to add a user to the `ROLE_ADMIN` group on Okta and change the credentials to match that user in `src/test/javascript/e2e/account/account.spec.ts` and `src/test/javascript/e2e/admin/administration.spec.ts`.

 ## Start JHipster Registry and MongoDB

 You'll need a service discovery server installed before you can start the gateway.
 You'll also need MongoDB for your store microservices.
 The blog application depends on Elasticsearch and PostgreSQL, but only when running in production mode.
 Luckily, JHipster creates Docker Compose files for all of the services your apps depend on.
-You can run the following commands from your root directory to start Docker containers for JHipster Registry and and MongoDB.
+You can run the following commands from your project's root directory to start Docker containers for JHipster Registry and and MongoDB.

 ```bash
 docker-compose -f gateway/src/main/docker/jhipster-registry.yml up -d